hmpthcs/WinkShell/README.md

 # WinkShell
-Collected applications, configurations and scripts for using a wayland roots-based compositor with an EPD (aka e-ink).
+Collected applications, configurations and scripts for using a wlroots-based compositor with an EPD (aka e-ink).
 Currently supports sway only.
 Developed for Pinenote.

 **Configuration files** are found in WinkShell/config.
 These are placed in ~/.config/[specific application]